uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

   colour sensed by the device.
 - `col_blue`: Unsigned integer value for the blue component of the colour sensed by the device.
+- `col_clear`: Unsigned integer value for the clear component of the colour sensed by the device.
+- `col_temp`: Unsigned integer value for the temperature of the colour sensed by the device (degrees Kelvin).

 ### Additional sample fields when retrieving the samples for a study